Welcome

 • Establishing the correct jurisdiction is a critical pre-action step in international claims.

-• Jurisdiction clauses in contracts allow parties to agree in advance which country's courts will hear disputes.
+• Jurisdiction clauses in contracts allow parties to agree in advance which country's courts will hear disputes, with distinctions between exclusive, non-exclusive, and asymmetric clauses.

-• The Hague Convention 2005 provides rules for recognising and enforcing exclusive choice of court agreements between contracting states (including the UK and EU members).
+• The Hague Convention 2005 provides rules for recognising and enforcing exclusive choice of court agreements between contracting states (including the UK and EU members), subject to scope and exclusions.

 • Where no valid agreement or convention applies, English courts' jurisdiction depends on common law/CPR rules: primarily the defendant's domicile or presence within England & Wales, or obtaining court permission to serve proceedings outside the jurisdiction.

-• Permission to serve out requires satisfying the court on the merits, jurisdictional gateways, and forum conveniens.
+• Permission to serve out requires satisfying the court on serious issue to be tried, jurisdictional gateways (PD 6B), and forum conveniens (proper place).

-• Post-Brexit, the Brussels Recast Regulation no longer governs UK-EU jurisdiction for most new cases; Hague 2005 and common law rules are now key.
+• Post-Brexit, the Brussels Recast Regulation no longer governs UK–EU jurisdiction for most new cases; Hague 2005 and common law rules are now key, and recognition/enforcement outside Hague depends on foreign national law.

 Key Terms and Concepts